warp1337/configs/README.md

 configs
 =======

-These are my personal config files and OS (Linux) tweaks.
+These are my personal config files and desktop tweaks for the AWESOME WINDOW MANAGER (3.5.5)

-Feel free to use them!
+Feel free to use them! ;)